wilfredloh/moments/README.md

 - Soft launch + more feedback
 - Final wrap-up/clean-up and deploying to Heroku

+# What I learnt
+- Planning is crucial, so try to start earlier to have more time coding the actual app
+- Prioritizing features is important, it is impossible to complete all features
+- Trying to implement clean code principles (DRY and KISS) given the short amount of time needed to code
+- An app's aesthetics are important to help capture and solidify a good first impression

 # Installation instructions for any dependencies
 - Install Ruby & Rails (latest versions)
 - Install Postgres Database